svadivazhagu/lowestPing/readme.md

 # MapleStory Ping Ranker
 ## GMS-Reboot Server

+## about
+multiprocessed approach to identify the ping on MapleStory channels, and ranking them (ascending) to show which is the lowest latency channel

 ## running
 run `pip install -r requirements.txt` in shell (ideally from a virtual environment)